scruss/ihsctrl/README.md

 5. The scripts run with standard user privileges from the *~/bin* folder, and are intended for use in cron jobs and other low-complexity tasks.

+6. Scripts and howtos on the web from when this hardware was launched (2017-2018) rely on building a custom version of the libcoap2 tools.
+Those instructions no longer work.

 ## Author